Bitterroot range ski routes

 Little Rock Creek

 The trailhead is several miles past Lake Como.
 It is not unusual to have to park either at the reservoir outlet, or only a few miles up the road.
-The lower portion of the trail usually has a lot of skis on/off sections, but it gets better about a third of the way up the drainage.
+The lower portion of the trail often has a lot of skis on/off sections, but it gets better about a third of the way up the drainage.
 The approach from Little Rock creek lake to the upper lakes is quite easy with snow.
-The approaches off the trail to the Como peaks are all tricky and not really recommended.
-In the headwaters of the drainage, there are several nice gullies just south of El Capitan, which are worth a look.
+All of the Como peaks can be accessed from the North from Little Tin Cup creek and there is good steep skiing on and adjacent to all of the sisters, but my experience is not sufficient to provide much information.
+Getting from the trail into the basins below the Sisters is tricky.
+In the headwaters of the drainage, there are several nice gullies south of the East face of El Capitan.
 The East face of El Capitan is one of the finest steep skiing challenges in the range.
 It is full value, so wait for good conditions and come prepared.

 The East face of El Capitan in excellent condition after the first? descent.